Lien Khuong International Airport

-Lien Khuong International Airport is an airport located in Đức Trọng district, about 30 km south of Da Lat, Lâm Đồng province.
+Lien Khuong International Airport is an airport located in Đức Trọng commune, about 30 km south of Da Lat, Lâm Đồng province.
 It is the largest of four airports in the Central Highlands region of Vietnam.
 The major reconstruction in order to handle bigger aircraft was completed in December 2009.

 This airport handled 1,690,000 passengers in 2019, an increase of 18.3% against that of 2014.

 History

 Lien Khuong International Airport (originally Lien Khang) was built by the French colonists in 1933 with a 700-meter-long soil runway.

 From 1956 to 1960 the American army reconstructed and upgraded Lien Khuong Airport with rather completed facilities is not the infrastructure is quite complete.
 The terminal was designed in French architecture, with three stories.
 The terminal had a capacity of 50,000 passengers per year, or about 120 passengers/peak hour.

 In 1957 there was a commercial flight five days a week from Saigon to Dalat, operated by Air Vietnam utilising a Douglas DC-3.
 The flight continued from Dalat to Banmethuot and then other cities before reversing its route.
 By 1962 the frequency had increased to two flights per day.
 By 1969 the DC-3 planes had been replaced by DC-4s and an additional flight per day was added to the schedule.
 By 1972 the frequency was reduced to one flight per day, utilising DC-3s and DC-4s.

 During 1964–1972, the runway, apron, packing, and access roads went through improvement and reinforcement, the runway was refaced with asphalt from 8–10 cm in depth.
 As a result of this improvement, the runway was extended to 1,480 m long and 37 m wide, the apron was 23,100 square meters, the apron was 2,106 square meters, and the access road was 2,100 meters long.
 From the unification of Vietnam on 30 April 1975 until 1980, this airport was controlled and operated by the Vietnam People's Army.
 The airport mainly served high ranking governmental leaders on business and taking residents from northern Vietnam to Lâm Đồng in the so-called "New Economic Movement".

 From 1981 to 1985 Lien Khuong Airport served civil service flights with Ho Chi Minh City - Lien Khuong route (one flight weekly) on Yak-40 aircraft, but all civil flights was suspended due to low passenger traffic.

 Since 1992 Lien Khuong Airport resumed its civil services with Ho Chi Minh - Lien Khuong, and Huế – Lien Khuong on Yak-40, later replaced by ATR 72.
 The Huế – Lieng Khuong route was later suspended.